 "I am so glad I found Dr. Failey.
 He was the third plastic surgeon I had consulted with about having reconstructive surgery after having a prophylactic bilateral masectomy .
 It only took 10 minutes of speaking with him that I knew I wanted him to do my surgery.
 He made me feel extremely comfortable, he was patient thoroughly answering all my questions.
 He is very knowledgeable.
 We talked about all my options over time I decided to do the DIEP flap surgery.
 I had to go through many tests to see if I was a good candidate and he was great with that process preparing me for each step.
 He also helped me get a great breast surgeon, I had my surgery 9/28/16 and I'm so pleased with my results!
 Dr. Failey is a skilled physician with a excellent bedside manner!
 He has a sense of humor, he is kind and had my best interest at heart.
 The staff is EXTREMELY as well I'm always greeted with a genuine smile.
 They call to follow up to see how you are.
 They were so helpful with getting things handled with my insurance company so I could focus on my recuperation.
 I simply can not say enough about Dr. Failey and the staff at The Peer Group.
 I would recommend them 100 time over!"- Anonymous / RateMDs / Oct 27, 2016

-Breast tissue expansion (also called Staged Breast Reconstruction) uses a temporary expandable implant that the reconstructive plastic surgeon places beneath the muscle and skin at the time of the mastectomy.
-Over a period of a month or two after surgery, the breast expander is made incrementally larger by injections of saline in the plastic surgeon’s office.
-After the breast is fully expanded, the expander is replaced with a permanent breast implant.
+Breast tissue expansion (also called staged breast reconstruction) uses a temporary expandable implant that the reconstructive plastic surgeon places beneath the muscle and skin at the time of the mastectomy.
+Over a period of a few months after surgery, the breast expander is made incrementally larger by injections of saline in the plastic surgeon’s office.
+After the breast is fully expanded, the expander is replaced with a synthetic breast implant.

 Recovery & Results@headingTag>